What the duck? Don Cheadle voices Donald Duck in DuckTales

 Donald Duck's always been tough to understand.
-But in the season finale of the https://www.tvguide.com/tvshows/ducktales/1019201/ revival airing this weekend, his famous voice gets a much needed boost.
+But in the season finale of the DuckTales revival airing this weekend, his famous voice gets a much needed boost.

 In the clip, Donald tries to speak in his normal bubbly-babbly duck voice, but his nephews and friends end up frustrated at how little they can understand.
 Things change when Donald is force-fed "The Barksian Modulator."